 When I joined Namasagali College in 1994, the guys who had vibes were those who could speak.
 I was a very shy guy.
-In Namasagali, oral poetry was part of the exams and one had to exercise their public speaking before the entire class.
+In Namasagali, oral poetry was part of the exams and one had to exercise public speaking before the entire class.
 I was hardly in class to participate in any of those.
 I was more of an entrepreneur.
-I used to go out to buy fish, we used to call it sankara and chapatti.
-I would get them and sell to the students.
+I used to go out to buy fish, we used to call it Sankara and chapatti.
+I would get them and sell them to the students.
 That got me expelled.
 I was transferred to Lake View Secondary School, a very strict school.
 Then, it was run by a nun called Sr. Mary Luiz who was very strict.
 Coming from Namasagali to this small school created an opportunity for me to stand out.

 I remember, in S2, one of the Muslim leaders from Bugembe came to speak at school and he told me one day I’d make a great speaker.
 In senior 2, I started debating.
-In S3, I interfaced with Asuman Basalirwa he was from Butiki at that time.
+In S3, I interfaced with Asuman Basalirwa who was from Butiki at that time.

 I then joined Busoga College Mwiri for A level and it was such a big school.
 There were all these bougie boys and I thought this was going to be a very hard place to navigate.
 I decided that I was going to get into politics.
 I joined the debating society and then I decided to become a prefect as well.
 I joined a friend Chris Tugume with whom we could debate about philosophical ideas.
 That is where the name Comrade came from.
-I could not stand for head prefect because I was catholic.
+I could not stand for head prefect because I was Catholic.
 I went for one of those easy slots.

 RK: Why didn’t you go for food prefect?